-About half of infertile couples have some contribution of male factor infertility.
-At InVia Fertility, we believe in a team approach to infertility that involves both male and female reproductive experts working with the couple.
+About half of infertile couples are affected by male factor infertility.
+At InVia Fertility, we take a team approach where both male and female reproductive experts work with the couple.

 We offer a wide range of male infertility treatments, including:

-Testicular/Epidydimal Sperm Aspiration (TESA) - a needle biopsy of the testicle.
+- Testicular/Epidydimal Sperm Aspiration (TESA) - A needle biopsy of the testicle.
 It is an office procedure performed under local anesthesia.
-A small incision is made in the scrotal skin and a spring loaded needle is used to collect tissue from the testicle.
+A small incision is made in the scrotal skin and a needle is used to collect tissue from the testicle.

-Micro Epididymal Sperm aspiration (MESA) - A way of obtaining sperm in those men with a reproductive tract blockage (i.e., after a vasectomy, congenital absence of the vas deferens).
-A 1/2 inch incision made in the scrotal skin to isolate the epididymis.
+- Micro Epididymal Sperm Aspiration (MESA) - A way of obtaining sperm from men with a reproductive tract blockage (i.e., after a vasectomy or congenital absence of the vas deferens).
+We make a 1/2-inch incision in the scrotal skin to isolate the epididymis.
 A microscope is used to examine the tubules of the epididymis that contain the sperm.
-All of the sperm containing fluid is collected and taken to the IVF lab for processing, use and freezing.
+All of the sperm-containing fluid is collected and taken to the IVF lab for processing, use and freezing.

-Intracytoplasmic Sperm Injection (ICSI) - A micromanipulation (occurring under the microscope) procedure in which a single sperm is injected directly into the egg to enable fertilization with very low sperm counts or with non-motile sperm (sperm that don't swim effectively toward the egg).
+- Intracytoplasmic Sperm Injection (ICSI) - A micromanipulation (occurring under the microscope) procedure in which a single sperm is injected directly into the egg to enable fertilization.
+We use this for couples where the man has very low sperm counts or non-motile sperm (sperm that don't swim effectively toward the egg).
 The embryo is then transferred to the uterus.

-Male Endocrinology Evaluation - A normal functioning reproductive endocrine system is a prerequisite for normal male fertility.
-The goal of the clinical evaluation is to determine if the patient has an abnormality of testosterone production or action.
+- Male Endocrinology Evaluation - A functioning reproductive endocrine system is a prerequisite for male fertility.
+A clinical endocrinology evaluation determines whether the patient has an abnormality which affects testosterone production or action.

 To learn more about these treatment options, please visit the following links: